gymore-io/palette/palette/README.md

     }
 }

-// Convert into any kind of f32 sRGB impl<S> FromColorUnclamped<Color> for Rgb<S, f32>
+// Convert into any kind of f32 sRGB. impl<S> FromColorUnclamped<Color> for Rgb<S, f32>
 where
     S: RgbStandard<Space = encoding::Srgb>,